 Best place to find information and services that your council provides...

-In late 2019 to early 2020, the St Helens land charges register will be transferred to HM Land Registry.
+In late 2020, the St Helens land charges register will be transferred to HM Land Registry.

 We will still continue to accept requests for CON29s after the move is completed.